OSU-CS492-W18/final-project-team-7/README.md

 # Rate Catz

-A masterfully crafted Android application, with the main intent of pitting two cats against eachother, in a randomized rating roulette.
+A masterfully crafted Android application, with the main intent of pitting two cats against each other, in a randomized rating roulette.
 Developed for CS 492, Rate Catz will have the following:

 1. Multiple activities
-2. At leaset one implicit intent to launch an external app
+2. At least one implicit intent to launch an external app
 3. HTTPS requests to a third-party API
 	* Optionally send data back to the API
 4. Implement activity lifecycle methods to ensure clarity and flow